Matching this union had been challenging. In particular, many people in South

 |

-States in Germany's southwest in the Weimar Republic and before (©Wikipedia/Ssch) |
+| States in Germany's southwest in the Weimar Republic and before (©Wikipedia/Ssch) |

 ancestral seat of the House of Hohenzollern.
-Frederick the Great's bones rested after the war in this castle until they were moved to their final
+Frederick the Great's bones rested in this castle after the war until they were relocated to their final resting place at Sanssouci Castle in Potsdam in 1991, fulfilling

 whippets.